-April 2017 Update
+April 2018 Update

 Landlords must consider insurance needs from numerous perspectives.
 Primarily, as owners, landlords must decide what type of insurance coverage to purchase for protecting themselves from various risks, damages, and claims, and whether a requirement in the lease that the tenant purchase insurance is enforceable.
-See newly added §4.49B.
+See newly amended §4.49B.

 Fair Housing.
 If the grounds for lease termination involve criminal activity or material noncompliance with the lease or state landlord-tenant laws, tenants in HUD-assisted and project-based Section 8 units must be served with a notice according to state law and the rental agreement.
 This usually means a 3-day notice for tenants in most HUD-assisted programs but a 30-day notice for tenants in Section 202 or Section 811 programs.
 See Long Beach Brethren Manor, Inc. v Leverett (2015) 239 CA4th Supp 24.
 See §2.8.